Go back to poetry homepage

 and I liked that.

-It went be beyond forgetting
+It went beyond forgetting

 what day had just passed,